 Hemp is a very versatile crop and can be grown in vast climates.
 Cotton is not so versatile and sensitive to certain climates effecting the yield.
 Hemp plant taproots are strong, they can run deep and absorb soil nutrients effectively rejuvenating heavily chemical damaged soil.
 Cotton on the other hand uses so many chemicals it damages the soil however growing organic cotton the chemical impact is much lower.
 If the soil is bad the versatile hemp plants taproot remain shorter and the lateral roots become stronger developed reaching outward cleaning and detoxifying as it grows consistently.
 Cotton will not grow in highly damaged soil without special soil treatments and chemicals.
 Hemp also breaths in vast amounts of CO2 cleaning the air and soil both at the same time.

 Hemp is a bast fiber, the outside potion you see separating from the inner wood core.
-The hemp fiber is among the strongest and longest bast fibers in the world, 3-4 times stronger than cotton.
+The hemp fiber is among the strongest and longest bast fibers in the world, 3-4 times stronger and longer than cotton fibers.
 Hemp is very strong and durable consisting of about 70% cellulose and contain low levels of lignin approximately 8-10%.
 The hemp plant itself is naturally antimicrobial, mold, mildew resistant with the benefits of a synthetic yet its a sustainable natural fiber not harming the earth.